Dementia Educator

 Providing care for people living with dementia requires specialized training to support them throughout their journey effectively.
 We want to give people opportunities to make choices, find purpose, experience joy, and thrive regardless of their stage.
 To understand that it is both a physical and a chemical change.
 Vision Changes, Hearing Changes, Positive Physical Approach, and Person Centered Care This is a 3-part Dementia Education Series created especially for care partners.
 Whether you're involved in memory care, assisted living, wound care, providing in-home care, or planning placement, this series distinguishes your business by showing that you have care partners with dementia training.

-a group of symptoms affecting the ability to think, behavior, completing everyday tasks and reason.
+a group of symptoms affecting the ability to think, behave, complete everyday tasks, and reason.

 Though you may have difficulties remembering things on occasion,